eliasjll/StrassenR/DEVLOG.md

 *   **Challenges/Blockers:** The main challenge was fitting all the technical details and the narrative of the GenAI process into a strict 10-minute time limit

 ---

+## Week 8: Dec 8 - 12 | Website Content and Final Touches

+### Goals for this Week:
+*   **Goal 1:** Consolidate all project documentation (reports, logs) into a single, comprehensive tutorial vignette.
+*   **Goal 2:** Create and add visual aids (diagrams, error screenshots) to the tutorial to improve clarity.
+*   **Goal 3:** Structure the `pkgdown` website's navigation and homepage (`README.md`) for a clean user experience.
+*   **Goal 4:** Write the final project report and presentation slides.

+### Weekly Summary
+*   **Progress:** This week was focused on content creation and polishing the final product.
+I merged the `FINAL_REPORT.md` and `DEVLOG.md` into a single, polished tutorial vignette (`tutorial.Rmd`).
+I also created and added all the visual aids, including diagrams for the algorithms and screenshots of the key debugging moments.
+I updated the `README.md` to serve as a proper homepage with a link to the full website.
+*   **Key Learning:** The main lesson was in documentation and communication.
+Turning a technical development log into a clear, narrative-driven tutorial required a different mindset.
+It was a good exercise in explaining complex technical challenges (like the `const` correctness and linker errors) to a broader audience.
+Creating the visual aids was crucial for making these explanations effective.
+*   **Challenges/Blockers:** The main challenge was ensuring all the image paths were correct for the `pkgdown` build process.
+It took a few tries to get the paths right and understand that `pkgdown` has specific conventions for handling images in vignettes.